DSC-HSU/github-slideshow/_posts/0000-01-05-duy-kien-long.md

 layout: slide
 title: "Welcome!"
 ---
-Khang 3000❤️ hahaha Loving it
+Duy xin chao 3000❤️ ae DSC hahaha Loving it
 Use the left arrow to go back!